TOD-theses/paper-T-RACE/main.typ

 == Everything is TOD
 Our definition of TOD is very broad and marks many transaction pairs as TOD.
 For instance, if a transaction $T_B$ uses some storage value for a calculation, then the execution likely depends on the transaction that previously has set this storage value.
 Similarly, when someone wants to transfer Ether, they can only do so when they first received that Ether.
 Thus, they are dependent on some transaction that gave them this Ether previously.

-#theorem[For every transaction $T_B$ after the London upgrade#footnote[We reference the London upgrade here, as this introduced the base fee for transactions.], there exists a transaction $T_A$ such that $(T_A , T_B)$ is TOD.]
+#proposition[For every transaction $T_B$ after the London upgrade#footnote[We reference the London upgrade here, as this introduced the base fee for transactions.], there exists a transaction $T_A$ such that $(T_A , T_B)$ is TOD.]
 #proof[
   Consider an arbitrary transaction $T_B$ with the sender being some address $italic("sender")$.
 The sender must pay some upfront cost $v_0 > 0$, because they must pay a base fee. @wood_ethereum_2024[p.8-9].
 Therefore, we must have $sigma(italic("sender"))_b gt.eq v_0$.
 This requires, that a previous transaction $T_A$ increased the balance of $italic("sender")$ to be high enough to pay the upfront cost, i.e. $pre(Delta_(T_A)) (italic("sender"))_b < v_0$ and $post(Delta_(T_A)) (italic("sender"))_b gt.eq v_0$.#footnote[For block validators, their balance could have also increased from staking rewards, rather than a previous transaction.
 However, this would require that a previous transaction gave them enough Ether for staking in the first place. @noauthor_proof--stake_nodate]

   When we calculate $sigma - Delta_(T_A)$ for our TOD definition, we would set the balance of $italic("sender")$ to $pre(Delta_(T_A)) (italic("sender"))_b < v_0$ and then execute $T_B$ based on this state.
 In this case, $T_B$ would be invalid, as the $italic("sender")$ would not have enough Ether to cover the upfront cost.
 ]

-#todo[Reference frontrunning section]
 Given this property, it is clear that TOD alone is not a useful attack indicator, else we would say that every transaction has been attacked.
-In the following, we provide some more restrictive definitions.
+In @sec:tod-attack-definitions we discuss more restrictive definitions.

 = TOD candidate mining <cha:mining>
 In this chapter, we discuss how we search for potential TODs in the Ethereum blockchain.
 We use the RPC from an archive node to obtain transactions and their state accesses and modifications.
 Then we search for collisions between these transactions to find TOD candidates.
 Lastly, we filter out TOD candidates, that are not relevant to our analysis.